amayagil/InsightsIntegratedLab/InsightsIntegratedLabS64.md

 Through analysis of Insights metadata and curated knowledge based on over fifteen years of enterprise customer support, Red Hat is able to identify critical security vulnerabilities, statistically frequented risks, and known bad configurations.
 We scale this knowledge to our customers with Insights reporting and alerts, allowing prediction of what will happen on a monitored system, why it will happen, and how to fix a problem before it can occur.

 Red Hat Insights functionality is integrated into Red Hat’s Customer Portal, Satellite, and Ansible Tower by Red Hat.
 Recommendations from Insights are human-readable and in most cases can simply be copy and pasted into the terminal to resolve the issue.
 You may also automate remediation of hosts in your infrastructure with Insights generated Ansible playbooks, Ansible Tower integration or even Satellite inegration (6.4 required).

-## Fixing the payload injection security issue in your system using Red Hat Insights from the Satellite UI

-### Cleaning your environment
+## Cleaning your environment

 The following are the steps needed to get your Red Hat Insights managed hosts registered to Red Hat Satellite.
 You’ll need to register them to your company’s new Satellite, using the provided bootstrap script to quickly and easily begin managing them, and fix some of the critical vulnerabilities with these systems.
 In a real-world-scenario, Insights can be installed automatically by Satellite upon provisioning or registration of a new system to the Satellite, which means you do not have to manually login and register each host.
 These steps can be easily automated with Ansible or a shell script, but for sake of completion we will perform them manually in these labs with only a few systems.

-To login to your client VM, first SSH into your workstation node at workstation-**<GUID>**.rhpds.opentlc.com as lab-user.
+To login to your client VM, first SSH into your workstation node at `workstation-<GUID>.rhpds.opentlc.com` as lab-user.
 An ssh key is already in the home directory of your laptop, which should allow you to login without a password.
 Should a password be required, use **r3dh4t1!** as your password.

 ~~~~
 [lab-user@localhost ~]$ ssh workstation-GUID.rhpds.opentlc.com